devopsacademyau/academy/projects/project01/tasks.md

   - no terraform code for this task in specific
   - certificate request created and validate status is `ISSUED`

-## APPLICATION LOAD BALANCER

-done:
-  - send ALB CNAME record to one of the instructors to create a friendly name
-  - add ACM certificate to ALB

 ## SCRIPTING
   - local automation should use 3Muskeeters pattern